TaylorJGill/launchpad/README.md

 and professional profiles
 - **Documents** — Resume versions, cover letter templates, and network contacts in one place
+- **Vision** — A personal space to develop project ideas and builds geared toward my interests in conservation and technology.
+Safe place to save ideas and work on them over time
 - **Data Persistence** — Save and load data locally so nothing gets lost between sessions